jiangwenyuan/nuster/README.md

 ### As RESTful NoSQL cache server

-NuSTER can also be used as a RESTful NoSQL cache server, using HTTP `POST/GET/DELETE` to set/get/delete Key/Value object.
+nuster can also be used as a RESTful NoSQL cache server, using HTTP `POST/GET/DELETE` to set/get/delete Key/Value object.

 It can be used as an internal NoSQL cache sits between your application and database like Memcached or Redis as well as a user facing NoSQL cache that sits between end user and your application.
 It supports headers, cookies, so you can store per-user data to same endpoint.